decentralised-dataexchange/bb-consent-api/README.md

 ## Contributing

 Feel free to improve the plugin and send us a pull request.
-If you found any problems, please create an issue in this repo.
+If you find any problems, please create an issue in this repo.

 ## Licensing
-Copyright (c) 2023-24
+Copyright (c) 2023-25

-Licensed under the MIT License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+Licensed under the Apache 2.0 License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the LICENSE for the specific language governing permissions and limitations under the License.